 Find out how to paint a staircase and get inspiration in our dedicated feature.

-If you're a parent to young kids who like to doodle on the walls anyway (we've all been there), or if you've got teens who need a little help with organisation, a wall painted with blackboard paint is a clever idea.
-Use our guide to painting a chalkboard wall for how tos and ideas.
+If you're a parent to young kids who like to doodle on the walls anyway (we've all been there), or if you've got teens who need a little help with organization, a wall painted with blackboard paint is a clever idea.
+Use our guide to how to create a chalkboard wall.

-19. Paint wall panelling for bags of character
+29. Paint wall paneling for bags of character

-Wall panelling is a practical choice for a hallway because it'll take all the knocks and scuffs that a plain painted wall or wallpaper won't.
-Choose a deeper shade of paint for a low-maintenance look, and be sure to pick a paint with a wipeable finish.
+Wall paneling is a practical choice for a hallway because it'll take all the knocks and scuffs that a plain painted wall or wallpaper won't.
+If you like a dramatic look why not copy this hallway ideas and choose a deeper shade of paint for a low-maintenance look, and be sure to pick a paint with a wipeable finish.

-If you're building in hallway storage, however large or small, painting it the same colour as the wall it sits on will help it visually recede, giving you a smarter finish.
+If you're building in hallway storage ideas, however large or small, painting it the same color as the wall it sits on will help it visually recede, giving you a smarter finish.
 Pick a light, neutral shade for a space-enhancing finish.

-You can't go wrong with a black and white hallway design – it's simple and elegant.
+You can't go wrong with black and white hallway colors – it's simple and elegant.
 With a monochrome scheme in a hallway, we say, the more white the better and just add touches of black here and there, as hallways tend to be darker spaces anyway and you don't want to enhance that by getting too happy with the black paint.
-Unless you like dark and atmospheric interiors, then by all means go ahead.
+Unless you like dark and atmospheric interiors, then, by all means, go ahead.